Kovah/LinkAce-Website/content/about.md

 I created LinkAce to have a long-term solution to archive and organize my bookmarks.
 Browser bookmarks sadly lack a lot of features, like proper search, advanced categorization or even the backup of those sites.
 Therefore, I use browser bookmarks for regularly accessed sites and have a separate application that takes care of all those links I would like to "keep in mind" but don't want to pollute my browser bookmarks with.

 The main feature of LinkAce is the archival and organization of links.
-Those links can be anything that has a valid URL: blog articles, Youtube videos, Reddit posts, github projects, and so on.
+Those links can be anything that has a valid URL: blog articles, YouTube videos, Reddit posts, Github projects, and so on.
 Add new links, categorize them, edit them, search through them.
 That's the main point of LinkAce.

 ### Feature Highlights